Welcome to the Beyond the Technology section of our website. We hope you find it interesting.

-HPCS was invited there with Jablonski Building Conservation to stabilize plaster ceilings and to re-adhere peeing wall paper on them using our TRI Funori™ product.
+HPCS was invited there with Jablonski Building Conservation to stabilize plaster ceilings and to re-adhere peeling wall paper using our TRI Funori™ product.
 Who would have thought that Japanese seaweed would find a use in a NYC tenement?

 Annandale National Historic Site

-We became involved at Annandale after the main work was completed on the historic house and just as the connections between the new art gallery/museum space built onto it was being created.
+HPCS became involved at Annandale after the main work was completed on the historic house and just as the connections between the new art gallery/museum space built onto it was being created.
 Rita Corner, the curator, had called us because the ceiling plaster was vibrating and she was worried about something going wrong.
-The first day I arrived, we found a workman using a 60 lb jack hammer to break through the main house wall so a cooling duct could enter from the new addition.
+Upon our arrival, we found a workman using a 60 lb. jack hammer to break through the main house wall so a cooling duct could enter from the new addition.
 Needless to say, the battering was stopped and more appropriate tools were found.